rickychhoukdean/scheduler/README.md

 ## Setup

+A single-page React app that allows the user to book / cancel / edit interviews.
+Must be run in conjunction with the [Scheduler-API server](https://github.com/rickychhoukdean/scheduler-api).
 Install dependencies with `npm install`.

 ## Running Webpack Development Server